 When a person is sacked because the company is downscaling, the company owes money to the employer.
 The employer who cannot pay the worker immediately promises to pay on a specific date.
 When he does not pay, the email to request the pending salary is drafted.

-In case the company is downscaling, it might not have enough funds to pay the remuneration immediately.
-So, puts the employee on hold.
+If the company is downscaling, it might not have enough funds to pay the remuneration immediately.
+So, it puts the employee on hold.
 When the waiting period is over, the employee can apply for the release of pending remuneration.

-If the sacking of the employee is disputed and the company is yet to decide whether the salary should be released or not, it must have asked the worker to hold on.
-The employee can send the email and remind the boss.
+If the employee’s sacking is disputed and the company has yet to decide whether the salary should be released or not, it must have asked the worker to hold on.
+The employee can send an email and remind the boss.

 Tips for writing the email:

-Here are a few points that you must keep in mind when you write the email to your former employer:
+Here are a few points that you must keep in mind when you write an email to your former employer:

 Don’t use a rude tone:

-It is natural to feel angry when you have been sacked from your job suddenly even if it was you in the error.
+It is natural to feel angry when you are suddenly sacked from your job, even if it was you in the error.
 You should not use a rude tone in the email to express your anger.
 It is better to remain polite and calm while you write the email.
-You should know that you are going to need your boss in the future for reference or recommendation.
+You should know that you will need your boss in the future for reference or recommendation.
 So, it is never recommended to sound brash.

 Ask for the release of pending remuneration:

-You should never forget at any point of the email that you are writing to request the release of the salary which lies within your rights.
-Clearly state in the electronic message that the employer was supposed to pay the salary but did not pay due to some reasons and now you are compelled to apply for it.
+You should never forget at any point in the email that you are writing to request the release of the salary, which is within your rights.
+Clearly state in the electronic message that the employer was supposed to pay the salary but did not pay for some reason, and now you are compelled to apply for it.

 Give a reason for your layoff:

-If you assume that the former boss would have forgotten to pay you the due salary, you can state the reason for the sacking also.
+If you assume that the former boss would have forgotten to pay you the due salary, you can also state the reason for the sacking.
 Recalling the reason is better for a quick response.

 Don’t let it drag on:

-You might want to say a lot of things in the electronic message, writing a long email is never recommended.
+You might want to say many things in the electronic message, but writing a long email is never recommended.
 Keep it short so that the employer can read and understand it well.

 Read the sample electronic mail given below: